mark-watson/hy-lisp-python-book/manuscript/kgcreator.md

   <http://dbpedia.org/page/Banco_Esp%C3%ADrito_Santo> .
 ~~~~~~~~

-Now when we visualize generated RDF, we share nodes for The Wallstreet Journal and IBM:
+Now when we visualize generated RDF, we share nodes for The Wall Street Journal and IBM:

 {width=90%}
 ![Part of the RDF graph that shows shared nodes when URIs are used for RDF values instead of literal strings](images/2dot1.png)